PrashantMohite1/maven/Introduction.md

 - **Remote repository**: Where Maven downloads dependencies from (e.g., Maven Central).
 - **Repositories** help Maven manage and organize the libraries your project needs.

+**when you specifiy dependencies in pom.xml maven will also download the related dependencies as well how?**

+maven for particular dependecies maven has pom files which has their dependencies as well

+means go to ~/.m2/repository/org/junit/  -> inside dependecies you found that dependencies pom.xml which has their dependencies based on that it download all dependencies